judemille/xplane-sys/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be dual licensed as above, without any additional terms or conditions.

+## Unit Testing

+The `mockall` feature of this crate is intended to be enabled when unit testing a crate that uses this crate.
+All functions will be mocked, using [mockall.](https://github.com/asomers/mockall)